nickminaev/handson/intro-to-kubernetes/README.md

 Kubernetes control plane is running at https://127.0.0.1:54863 CoreDNS is running at https://127.0.0.1:54863/api/v1/namespaces/kube-system/services/kube-dns:dns/proxy
 ```
+## Let's throw in some buzzwords

+Let's familiarize ourselves with some of the terms.
+The below is rather a very basic introduction to the realm of Kubernetes.

+Kubernetes is just a series of applications that allow us to control containers, i.e. _container orchestration_.

+The _Kubernetes control plane_ is the master behind Kubernetes itself, as it controls its every aspect.

+One of the components of the _control plane_ is the _API server_ which listens to the commands we issue.

-The _Kubernetes control pane_ is the API server to which the commands are issued.
+_kubectl_ is the command line interface (CLI) through which the commands to the _Kubernetes API server_ are issued.

+We can also communicate with the _Kubernetes API server_ through HTTP and via SDKs, such the Javascript, Python, Go, C#, etc. client libraries.

 _CoreDNS_ is the local DNS system running on a k8s cluster.
 We'll get back to it later.

+Additional components would be the _Nodes_, i.e. the actual computers (or virtual machines) which run the workloads.

+Commands that are issued to the _API server_ are passed down to the Nodes through _kubelet_, which is the Kubernetes agent running on top of every Node.

-Let's see the nodes' status in the clsuter: `kubectl get nodes`
+Let's inquiry the status of the Nodes by issuing the following command: `kubectl get nodes`

 ---